Article I. General

 Dwelling, multi-family – A building designed for or used by three (3) or more families provided that the number of families does not exceed the number of units provided.
 Multi-family dwelling shall also include any "large group homes" for individuals suffering from a "mental disorder" as those terms are defined in the General Health Article of the Maryland Annotated Code.

 Dwelling, single-family, detached – A residential building containing not more than one (1) dwelling unit used by one family entirely surrounded by yards.
-Single family dwelling shall also include any "group home" or "small group home" for, respectively, persons affected by "developmental disabilities" or individuals suffering from a "mental disorder" as those terms are defined in the Health General Article of the Maryland Annotated Code.
+Single family dwelling shall also include any "group home" or "small group home" for, respectively, persons affected by "developmental disabilities" or individuals suffering from a "mental disorder" or a recovery residence as those terms are defined in the Health General Article of the Maryland Annotated Code.